Saving for the future: making travel and early retirement attainable

 Note: a lot of banks offer special accounts for kids that don’t carry fees and have special rates in hopes of encouraging kids to save.
 Why not take advantage of that?

 For so many people exciting travel seems like a complete pipe-dream.
 I recently read an article that made me chuckle because it said that travel isn’t accessible to everybody and we should all stop saying that it is.
 If you budget, research, save, plan and are responsible with money, travel is completely accessible.
 True, your dream of spending two months lying on a beach in Tahiti might not be feasible any time soon, but awesome weekend trips, road trips or not-too-distant beach holidays are attainable.
 Saving for the future can be travel related and doesn’t have to feel totally ridiculous or irresponsible.

 We have an account that’s for travel expenses and what goes into it is any sort of bonus income we get that’s not already earmarked for a project or known expense.
+A good example would be our tax refund, which usually gives us a substantial boost in this account.
 If you only have your 9-5 job this exact concept might not work perfectly for you, but a lot of peeps we know have some other random sort of income, from teaching fitness classes to woodworking.

 Disclaimer: I make money from writing and photography which we consider a bonus since my actual job is being a stay-at-home-parent.
 This is HUGE help in saving for travel, but it’s not the only way we fund it.
 Also, we do let cost and traveling planning guide our saving and travel decisions.

 Another way we’ve been able to save for travel in the past has been with stock grants through our employers.
 True, the nature of stock grants is for long term investing and building wealth, but when you’re young and not terribly concerned about the big picture and find great value in the experience of travel, exercising stock options may be an idea to fund your adventures.